Xiphereal/FlowTaskManagement/README.md

 Given the simplicity of this project and that I am the only contributor, I've decided not to use them.

+### Philosophy on comments & summaries

+Since I value documentation, I consider having written documentation to its minimum, so that it conveys the relevant bits and important info about the matter at hand.

+This means that comments in code are used only when necessary: if the information can be conveyed through member (class, method, variables, etc.) naming or by a test (executable specifications), it will be better documented as such.
+The same goes for any member documentation: `summaries`, `remarks`, etc.

+Basically, this allows better [signal-to-noise ratio](https://en.wikipedia.org/wiki/Signal-to-noise_ratio): rather than having all members with redundant summaries, only the essential is there.
+In other words, if you see a "green stain" in the code (or in whatever colour you have configured in your IDE) you know it's something important and that you'd better read it.
+On the contrary, having all with redundant comments or summaries (set aside the out-of-date docs issue) trains your brain to just ignore it, so it's easier for that relevant info to go unnoticed.

 ### Tools

 #### PlantUML